“Transparent” is where the opacity is lower than 100%. Transparent files can cause issues when printing.

 We suggest you create a solid file and then use halftones.
 Halftones simulate the gradient like effect through the use of dots, varying either in size or in spacing.
 You can see an example of a halftone compared to a gradient below.

 Halftones allow us to print solid coloured dots, with a base coat under them, recreating the gradient or fade effect without the issues that occur with transparencies.
+You’ll find a really good and simple guide from Go Media on how to convert your artwork to halftones here.

 In the image below using a blue circle as an example, we can see the type of faded edges that should be avoided.